 Mr. Miller's eyes grew moist as he took Darci's hands in his.
 He exhaled a long breath.
 "You're right, you're not a baby anymore.
 I love you SO much and so did your mother."
 He massaged her hands with his thumbs, his head bowed as he spoke.
 "You deserve to know the truth and believe me, I've agonized over telling you since before you were born.
 "Here, sit down," he said, tapping the seat next to him.
 She nibbled her fingernails.

 "You see honey, I loved your mother for as long as I can remember, way before she even noticed me.
 She was so beautiful, smart and funny too.
 She was one of the popular girls and liked me as a friend, someone to confide in, joke around with…you know, a pal of sorts.
 I guess I wasn't exactly Mr. Excitement, and there were lots of boys who were better looking and much more interesting than I was."
-He went on, relating the story as it was told to him by Darci's mother Kathy…
+He went on, relating the story as it was told to him by Darci's mother, Kathy…

 Chapter twenty-nine